rahuluniv/Rupertsland-Institute/docs/plan.md

 ## 1. Executive Summary

 Innoviware Solutions proposes a modern, secure and highly functional Online Student Application Platform that will streamline the funding application process for Métis students and enhance administrative efficiency for Rupertsland Institute staff.
-Our solution leverages cutting-edge technologies—**.NET 8** for the backend API and **Next.js 14** for the frontend—to deliver a robust, scalable and user-friendly platform.
+Our solution leverages cutting-edge technologies—**.NET 8** for the backend API and **Next.js 14 or Blazor** for the frontend—to deliver a robust, scalable and user-friendly platform.

 Our proposed platform will:
 - Provide an intuitive student-facing application portal